-If you’re entering inpatient or residential treatment, this is where the process starts to look different from outpatient treatment.
+If you’re entering inpatient or residential treatment, this is where the process begins to differ from outpatient treatment.

 The main difference with inpatient or residential eating disorder treatment is that you’ll be staying at the treatment center overnight.
 Living in a new environment may seem stressful, but it helps you cut out any distractions so you can focus on your recovery.

 Prior to starting your first treatment session, you’ll pack up anything you need (clothes, toiletries, etc.) and move into the treatment center.
-There are certain items that may not be allowed to bring, such as sharp objects or non-prescription medication.
-You will probably spend your first day getting used to the new environment and meeting the other clients and staff.
+You will probably spend your first day getting used to the new environment and meeting the other clients and staff, orienting yourself to this new lifestyle.

 Seeds of Hope has a residential treatment center in Lake Ariel, PA.
 We strive to create a safe, peaceful space for our clients to heal their relationships with their bodies and food.
 Learn more about our residential programming.